dotnet/AspNetCore.Docs/aspnetcore/publishing/linuxproduction.md

 When setting up a reverse-proxy server other than IIS, you must call `app.UseIdentity` (in `Configure`) before any other external providers.

-Because requests are forwarded by reverse-proxy, use `ForwardedHeaders` middleware (from `Microsoft.AspNetCore.HttpOverrides` package) in order to set the  redirect URI with the `X-Forwarded-For` and `X-Forwarded-Proto` headers instead of `Request.Scheme` and `Request.Host`."
+Because requests are forwarded by reverse-proxy, use `ForwardedHeaders` middleware (from `Microsoft.AspNetCore.HttpOverrides` package) in order to set the redirect URI with the `X-Forwarded-For` and `X-Forwarded-Proto` headers instead of `Request.Scheme` and `Request.Host`.

 Add `UseForwardedHeaders` to `Configure` before calling `app.UseFacebookAuthentication` or similar: